Navigating the summer holidays for single parents

 9. Whether you’re going on a day trip or away for longer, make a checklist

-It will help to build the excitement of the trip as well as helping you to remember everything you need.
+It will help to build the excitement of the trip as well as help you to remember everything you need.
 Our essentials always include hats, water bottles, waterproof jackets, insect repellent, sun cream, snacks, and card games (Dobble and Uno are firm favourites for us).

 Packing for multiple people can be a bit of a headache but packing cubes can save space and improve organisation.